freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 500.1

-It showed you all the lines that contain `cat` somewhere in them - but it’s a little messy.
+It showed you all the lines that contain `meow` somewhere in them - but it’s a little messy.
 View the manual of `grep`

 man grep